WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

 - It makes it much easier for users to audit exactly what values we're collecting, by avoiding heavy and mysterious 3rd-party SDKs
 - Makes us less likely to be blocked by ad and script blocking software

 There are many established conventions around frontend event collection.
-Using our own system should allow us to adopt most 3rd party platforms with without locking us in.
+Using our own system should allow us to adopt most 3rd party platforms without locking us in.
 A quick example use case is the Google Analytics alternative [Plausible.io](https://plausible.io/), which includes an [events API](https://plausible.io/docs/events-api).
 Plausible accepts the following simple request shape to capture a pageview, for example:

 ```shell
 curl -i -X POST https://plausible.io/api/event \